eepitsporsche/novel_query/README.md

 ## Usage
 On the [Novel Query](https://novel-query.onrender.com/) webpage, users may search and save book titles.
 Once a user account is created and logged-in, a user may save books to their unique account by clicking the 'Save this Book!' button found below the description of the book.

 The list of books saved can be accessed by clicking the 'Saved Books' link at the upper right of the page.
-Once on the 'Saved Books' page, a user may remove titles from the list by clicking the 'Delete Book' button found below the description of the book.
+Once on the 'Saved Books' page, a user may remove titles from the list by clicking the 'Delete this Book' button found below the description of the book.

 <p align="center"><img src="client/public/images/novel_query_demo.gif" alt="Novel Query Homepage"></p>